 Tesco came out on top, but the other supermarket (who we won’t name) did not appear at all.

 What this showed us: Tesco’s market share is 27.8%, whereas our ”˜supermarket who will not be named’ has over 10% less.
 Could a sound local search strategy help even out the market share amongst these two top competitors?

 We’d certainly think so.

-It can definitely be thought that a good local search strategy is one of the reasons that JD wetherspoons have enjoyed another successful year.
+It can be thought that a good local search strategy is one of the reasons that JD Wetherspoons have enjoyed another successful year.

 Where we come in

-It’s all well and good knowing and understanding the value of local search.
-But, how does one follow through a local search strategy?
+It’s all well and good knowledge and understanding the value of local search.
+But, how does one follow through with a local search strategy?

 With so many potential customers using local search to find relevant businesses and with the practice becoming more and more intuitive, it’s clear to see that businesses can be at direct risk of deprecating footfalls and sales without it.